Skip to main content

 Clinical Evidence

-Oral Glutathione Supplementation and Body Stores
+Oral Glutathione and Body Stores of Glutathione

 6-month double-blind, randomized, placebo-controlled trial54 healthy non-smoking adults

-Richie JP Jr, Nichenametla S, Neiber W, et al.Eur J Nutr, 54(2):251-263 (2015) · PubMed
+Richie JP Jr, Nichenametla S, Neidig W, et al. · Eur J Nutr, 54(2):251-263 (2015) · PubMed

 Liposomal Glutathione and Immune Markers

-1-month pilot clinical study12 healthy adults receiving 500 or 1,000 mg/day liposomal GSH
+1-month pilot clinical study12 healthy adults at 500 or 1,000 mg/day liposomal GSH

-Sinha R, Sinha I, Calcagnotto A, et al.Eur J Clin Nutr, 72(1):105-111 (2018) · PubMed
+Sinha R, Sinha I, Calcagnotto A, et al. · Eur J Clin Nutr, 72(1):105-111 (2018) · PubMed

-NAC vs. Oral vs. Sublingual Glutathione
+NAC vs Oral vs Sublingual Glutathione

 3-week randomized crossover trial20 volunteers with metabolic syndrome

-Schmitt B, Vicenzi M, Garrel C, Denis FMRedox Biol, 6:198-205 (2015) · PubMed
+Schmitt B, Vicenzi M, Garrel C, Denis FM · Redox Biol, 6:198-205 (2015) · PubMed

 Oral Glutathione in Nonalcoholic Fatty Liver Disease

-Open-label, single-arm, multicenter pilot trial34 NAFLD patients after 3 months of lifestyle intervention
+Open-label, single-arm, multicenter pilot trialNAFLD patients after a lifestyle-intervention run-in

-Honda Y, Kessoku T, Sumida Y, et al.BMC Gastroenterol, 17(1):96 (2017) · PubMed
+Honda Y, Kessoku T, Sumida Y, et al. · BMC Gastroenterol, 17(1):96 (2017) · PubMed

 Dosing & Administration